RainbowMiner/RainbowMiner/README.md

   "ServerConfigName": "config,coins,pools",
 ```

 If "EnableServerConfig" is set to "1", the client will try to download the config files specified with "ServerConfigName" from the server.
-If you want to provide the indiviual rig with specific config files, put them into a subdirectory ".\Config\<workername>".
-Use lowercase letters for this subdirectoy name.
+If you want to provide the indiviual rig with specific config files, put them into a subdirectory `.\Config\<workername>` (linux: `./Config/<workername>`) .
+Use lowercase letters for the subdirectoy `<workername>`.

 ## POOLS